 Aside from the fact that it looks and tastes similar, it’s surprising it’s still on the shelves.
 Anything that is sprayed out of a can really shouldn’t be considered as food, but as with most things of this sort – children love it.

 These horrible examples of all things that are bad with convenience foods are not particularly tasty and are generally marketed (again) towards the preferences of children.
 They are in essence, rubbery slimy strips (reassuringly made with “real cheese”) which are slightly repulsive to most people over the age of ten.
 They are, however, great to play with.
 The end result is child marketing gold.

-Yeah this is that rather strange looking cheese you get in the cinemas to accompany your nachos.
-The unnatural yellow colour is one thing but it’s so salty that that it really can’t be too good for you.
-It’s a low quality grade of cheese: high in fat and, as a result, sickeningly greasy.
+Yeah, this is that rather strange looking cheese you get in the cinemas to accompany your nachos.
+The unnatural yellow color is one thing but it’s so salty that it really can’t be too good for you.
+It’s a low-quality grade of cheese: high in fat and, as a result, sickeningly greasy.
 Caution should be taken and alternatives sought (i.e. salted popcorn tends to have less salt!)